Competition for the masterplan of the former Thiry Factory in Huy (BE)

 starting-up, living, working, meeting in a rich environment; it will be a place of production of energy, ideas, food, objects, art.
 It will be, finally, a place for an ecological process where, thanks to nature, the old pollution of the site will be transformed into an opportunity for the new settlement.

-Type: International competition
+Status: International competition

 Collaborator: Fabio Casirati